-Monster Hunter Rise is out now on Nintendo Switch and it introduces a new mode called the rampage.
+Monster Hunter Rise is out now on Nintendo Switch, PS5, PS4, Xbox platforms, Steam, and Game Pass worldwide.
+It introduces a new mode called the rampage.
 The Rampage is a new gameplay mode and quest type in Monster Hunter Rise.
 This tower defense like quest has you setting up defense and attack weapons through installation cards to repel different kinds of monsters.
 Monster Hunter Rise’s story revolves around the rampage coming to Kamura village and you as a hunter trying to stop it and keep everyone safe.
 While Monster Hunter Rise will ease you into this initially, there are some things to keep in mind so you can make the most of the rampage quests in Monster Hunter Rise.
-Here’s what you need to know about Monster Hunter Rise rampage quests and how to tackle them.
+This Monster Hunter Rise Rampage tips and tricks guide will cover what you need to know about Monster Hunter Rise rampage quests and how to tackle them.

 Pay attention to the installation positions in Monster Hunter Rise rampage quests